Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/README.md

 Let's conclude our project's objectives:

-1. Implement a **scalable** and **maintainable** online judge system that judges massive amount of codes in parallel, as to increase throughput.
+1. Implement a **scalable** and **maintainable** distributed online judge system that judges massive amount of codes in parallel, as to increase throughput.
 2. Encapsulate the judges within Docker containers and sandboxes to ensure **security**.
 3. Integrate **Kubernetes** over multiple nodes to enable **resource scheduling** (e.g. GPUs, CPUs and Memory) among judges.
 4. Use **microservices** design pattern to enhance maintainability and extensibility.